jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 Saiṋcara is the centrifugal activity of the Macrocosmic Nucleus.

-Hence this Nucleus or Puruśottama is the witnessing counterpart of the objective Macrocosm.
+Hence this Macrocosmic Nucleus or Puruśottama is the witnessing counterpart of the objective Macrocosm.

-Puruśa or Citishakti is pure consciousness.
-Hence its activation without the presence of a second principle is impossible.
+Puruśa or Citishakti (power of mind) is pure consciousness.
+Hence its activation without Prakrti <!-- the presence of a second principle --> is impossible.

 Prakrti is the inherent tendency of the transcendental Puruśa.
 Action results only when Prakrti gets scope of expression.

-The two factors are thus Puruśa and Prakrti.
+The two <!-- factors --> forces are thus Puruśa and Prakrti.

 These are dual in theory but singular in spirit.
 Their collective body is just like that of fire.
 One cannot think of fire without its heat.

 In the same way, one cannot think of Puruśa without Prakrti in the collective body of Brahma.

 Prakrti may be defined as an attribute of Puruśa.
 Puruśa remains objectless or nirguńa when there is no expressed activity of Prakrti, that is, where activity is dormant.

-This Prakrti is also a collection of 3 immanent principles:
+This Prakrti is also a collective flow of 3 immanent principles:

-1. The sentient or sattva: This is the cause of pure “I” feeling
+1. The sentient or sattva: This creates the identity or ego or pure “I” feeling
-2. The mutative or rajah: This activates “I”* and transforms it into the Doer “I”
+2. The mutative or rajah: This transforms identity into an active identity as the Doer “I” or active ego
-3. The static or tamah: This causes the mutative ego to <!-- imbibe the results of actions of the Doer “I”, that is, by --> create the done “I” out of the Doer “I” as the results of the latter
+3. The static or tamah: This causes the <!-- mutative --> ego to <!-- imbibe the results of actions of the Doer “I”, that is, by --> create the ego-effect <!-- done “I” out --> from the action of the <!-- of the Doer “I” as the results of the latter --> active ego

 > *Superphysics note: This is the 'me' of Descartes